CSV to model with a one-liner: an end-to-end Sklearn pipeline

 preds = model.predict(pipeline.transform(read_csv('test_transactions.csv')))

-1. Sklearn does not provide a good API for changing data types, and building a custom Transformer to cast all categorical features astype(str) does not play nicely with downstream Transformers, hence my decision to preprocess string- and numerically-valued categorical features separately.
-Sklearn transformers generally transform input data X into numpy arrays, even when X is a pandas.DataFrame.
+does not play nicely with downstream Transformers, hence my decision to preprocess string- and numerically-valued categorical features separately.
+Sklearn transformers generally transform input data X into numpy arrays, even when X is apandas.DataFrame

 Manual feature selection and engineering can become both time intensive, arbitrary, and based on naive univariate tests between a target variable Y and individual covariates Xi.
 Two automatic feature selection methods (e.g. those in the sklearn.feature_selection module) will most often result in different sets of feature sets.